Rajai Davis, Left Field

 Date of Birth: 10/19/1980

 College: University of Connecticut

-Rajai Davis, left fielder for the Boston Red Sox, was first drafted by the Pittsburgh Pirates in 2001.
+Rajai Davis, left fielder, was first drafted by the Pittsburgh Pirates in 2001.
 He played in the Pirates' minor league system from 2001 through most of 2006, playing in just 20 games with the Pirates in 2006.

 After 24 games with them in 2007, the Pirates traded Davis to the San Francisco Giants.
 He played in 51 games with the Giants in 2007.
 The following April, after 12 games and a dismal 0.56 batting average, he was claimed off waivers by the Oakland Athletics.
 He then went on to have a decent season with the Athletics, batting .260 with 51 hits, and 25 stolen bases in 101 games.

 In 2009, Davis batted a career high .305 with 119 hits, 27 doubles, and 41 stolen bases in 125 games.
 The next year, he batted .284 with career highs in hits (149), doubles (28), and stolen bases (50).

 Although Davis had a good season in 2010, the Athletics traded him to the Toronto Blue Jays in November, 2010.
 He suffered from injuries in his first season with the Blue Jays, playing in just 95 games with them in 2011.
 He played in 142 games in 2012 but in 2013, he again suffered injuries and played in just 108 games.